SafeTravellers-Project/requestssimulators/README.md

 nextResultKO is to make documentCheck return {"status": "KO"} one time.
 Each time you need documentCheck to return {"status": "KO"} you have to call nextResultKO before.

-### 2.5 session id
+## 3 session id
 To avoid being bothered by other users, the use of a session ID is mandatory.
-The first call to "documentCheck" or "nextResultKO" provides you with a session ID.
+The first call to "documentCheck" or "nextResultKO" provides you with a session ID in the response header.
+If using curl don't forget the option "-i" to be able to see the header of the response and not only its body.

-example:
+## 4 example:

+### 4.1 first "documentCheck" request

+at first request, the user has no "session id", so the request is done without "session id" in the request header.

 * curl -i -X POST https://platform.safetravellers.rid-intrasoft.eu/requestssimulators-sis/api/v1/documentCheck -H "Content-Type: application/json" -d "{\"transactionId\" : \"transactionid\", \"docType\" : \"doctype\", \"issuingCountry\" : \"issuingcountry\", \"lastName\" : \"lastname\", \"firstNames\" : \"firstnames\", \"docNumber\" : \"docnumber\", \"nationality\" : \"nationality\", \"birthDate\" : \"1990-01-01\", \"gender\" : \"M\", \"expirationDate\" : \"2030-01-01\", \"personalNumber\": \"\"}"

+response header:
 HTTP/1.1 200 OK
 Content-Type: application/json
 Content-Length: 15
 Connection: keep-alive
 date: Tue, 03 Mar 2026 13:50:15 GMT
 server: uvicorn
-x-session-id: 44f71bb1-c20b-45ab-8035-3a0965edb638
+<mark>x-session-id: 44f71bb1-c20b-45ab-8035-3a0965edb638</mark>
 X-Kong-Upstream-Latency: 2
 X-Kong-Proxy-Latency: 0
 Via: 1.1 kong/3.8.0.0-enterprise-edition
 X-Kong-Request-Id: 8403f735e1b30328f3dffc75951f8c1c

+response body:
 {"status":"OK"}

-No session id was in the curl command, but the server generated one and that session id can be used in the following commands.
+No "session id" was in the curl request, but the server generated one and that "session id" given to the user through the response header can be used in the following commands.
-If using curl don't forget the option "-i" to be able to see the header of the response and not only the body.

-header:
-HTTP/1.1 200 OK
-Content-Type: application/json
-Content-Length: 15
-Connection: keep-alive
-date: Tue, 03 Mar 2026 13:50:15 GMT
-server: uvicorn
-x-session-id: 44f71bb1-c20b-45ab-8035-3a0965edb638
-X-Kong-Upstream-Latency: 2
-X-Kong-Proxy-Latency: 0
-Via: 1.1 kong/3.8.0.0-enterprise-edition
-X-Kong-Request-Id: 8403f735e1b30328f3dffc75951f8c1c

-body:
-{"status":"OK"}
+This generation of the "session id" by the server could be done by a "nextResultKO" request too.

+### 4.2
 * curl -i -X POST https://platform.safetravellers.rid-intrasoft.eu/requestssimulators-sis/api/v1/documentCheck -H "Content-Type: application/json" -d "{\"transactionId\" : \"transactionid\", \"docType\" : \"doctype\", \"issuingCountry\" : \"issuingcountry\", \"lastName\" : \"lastname\", \"firstNames\" : \"firstnames\", \"docNumber\" : \"docnumber\", \"nationality\" : \"nationality\", \"birthDate\" : \"1990-01-01\", \"gender\" : \"M\", \"expirationDate\" : \"2030-01-01\", \"personalNumber\": \"\"}" -H "X-Session-Id:59883558-e6c1-4c76-8b40-f1a40bf98abe"

 HTTP/1.1 200 OK